identity-com/sol-did/open-questions.md

 ## DID Editing & Revocation

-The program should accept an edit to a DID document signed by any private key if he public key for this private key exists in or is referenced in the [capabilityInvocation](https://www.w3.org/TR/did-core/#capability-invocation) (TODO confirm this is the appropriate verificationMethod to use) block.
+The program should accept an edit to a DID document signed by any private key if he public key for this private key exists in or is referenced in the [capabilityInvocation](https://www.w3.org/TR/did-core/#capability-invocation) or [authentication](https://www.w3.org/TR/did-core/#authentication) blocks.

 TODO: Do we want more fine-grained RBAC here?